ejolly/ejolly.github.io/cv.md

 ## Invited Talks & Presentations

+`2024`
+Person memory is supported by the neural reinstatement of social interactions.
+*Symposium presentation at the Social Affective Neuroscience Society conference (Toronto, CA)*

+Neural, Network, and Neural Network Approaches for Social Relationship Representation.
+*Symposium organizer at the Social Affective Neuroscience Society conference (Toronto, CA)*

+Introduction to Facial Expression Analysis.
+*Presentation at Computational Social Affective Neuroscience Society Pre-conference (Toronto, CA)*

 `2023`
 Representing and remembering people through their relationships.
 *Invited talk at the MIND Summer School, Dartmouth College (Hanover, NH)*